Mary Hatwood Futrell: Career

-In 1983, Futrell joined the National Education Association as secretary–treasurer and later elected as its president in 1983, and continued to serve the organization until 1989.
+In 1978, Futrell joined the board of directors of the National Education Association.
+In 1980, Futrell was elected secretary–treasurer and later elected as its president in 1983, and continued to serve the organization until 1989, becoming the longest-reigning president in the organization's history.

 During her tenure, she worked to lower the student dropout rate by increasing the use of technology in the classroom and supporting families of children.
+She worked to fight the impression that organizations like the NEA protected the jobs of teachers at the cost of students.
+Futrell was also instrumental in the NEA's collaboration with the American Federation of Teachers, forming the National Board for Professional Teaching Standards.
+Under her leadership, the NEA increased in size from 1.6 to 2 million members.
+In 1983, People named her "one of the most powerful Black women in America."
 The National Education Association later established an award in her honor.